Last Updated on September 4, 2022 by Rebecca Lake

 If I didn’t already have two crazy dogs and a very snooty cat to manage, I’d seriously consider becoming a pet-sitter.

 Why?
-Because this is one of those easy side hustles that also falls under the heading of being fun.
+Because this is one of the best ways to make money for Christmas that also falls under the heading of being fun.

 As side job ideas go, this one is a winner for money-making potential.
 According to Rover, you can make up to $1,000 a month as a dog sitter through the site.